 - Maintain positive relationships

 - Avoid tobacco use

 - Address medical problems early

 - Ask your doctor about health screenings (cholesterol, blood sugar)

-Another issue after 40, that can affect a man’s well-being, is his satisfaction with his career and himself.
+Another issue after 40 that can affect a man’s well-being is his satisfaction with his career and himself.
 Mental health is one area many men neglect, but it’s one that can have a big impact on your health and happiness.

 “This is a time when many reflect on what they had dreamed in their life could be and how it actually turned out,” Dr. Rascoe said.
 “The thought here is to have a life ‘plan’ or vision and to try to follow that path, so you don’t go mid-life crazy and run away with your secretary in your new sports car.”

 Organizations have mission and vision statements, the doctor said, and so should people.

 “It doesn’t take formal training to get this done, just commitment to put it down on paper and share it with our close family members,” he said.
 “We ask kids what they want to do when they ‘grow up,’ but we stop asking after a while and assume we have either ‘arrived’ or have not choices after a certain point.”